kubeflow/website/content/en/docs/pipelines/tutorials/benchmark-examples.md

 In the above example output, there are two types of plots.
-One is the distribution plot, for latency and duration measurement; the other is the count plot, for couting succeeded and failed runs.
-The reading of those plots is in general straightfoward.
+One is the distribution plot, for latency and duration measurement; the other is the count plot, for counting succeeded and failed runs.
+The reading of those plots is in general straightforward.

-In a count plot, the x-axis repsresents the possible run status: success or fail;
+In a count plot, the x-axis represents the possible run status: success or fail;
 and the y-axis shows how many runs fall into certain status respectively.

 In a distribution plot, both histogram plot and rug plot are shown.
-In addtion, it is also possible to show KDE (Kernel Density Estimate) plot.
+In addition, it is also possible to show KDE (Kernel Density Estimate) plot.
 If a KDE plot is desirable, please use 'kde=True' in the distplot() method.

 ## Limitations And Future Work

-When the benchmark script is tuned to generate a moderate workload, e.g., 50 runs in the above example, the latency and run duration measurements can be made properly.
-However, it is also interesting to see how the Kubeflow Pipelines deployment will behave or break under some extremely heavy workloads, or in other words, to probe the Kubeflow Pipelines deployment.
+When the benchmark script is tuned to generate a moderate workload, for example, 50 runs in the above example, the latency and run duration measurements can be made properly.
+However, it is also interesting to see how the Kubeflow Pipelines instance will behave or break under some extremely heavy workloads, or in other words, to probe the Kubeflow Pipelines instance.
 The example benchmark script can be used for that purpose as well.
-In that case, the measurement plots of the benchmark script are no longer the expected output, but instead, the potential errors and error logs are expected to provide information on the performance and scalibity of the Kubeflow Pipelines deployment.
+In that case, the measurement plots of the benchmark script are no longer the expected output, but instead, the potential errors and error logs are expected to provide information on the performance and scalability of the Kubeflow Pipelines instance.
 With them, bugs and pain points can be discovered and then fixed.
-Moreover, when probing the Kubeflow Pipelines deployment with extreme workloads, it will be really helpful to add internal monitoring to the server code to track server performance.
-E.g., in the future, it would be desirable to use [Prometheus](https://prometheus.io/) to the Kubeflow Pipelines servers.
+Moreover, when probing the Kubeflow Pipelines instance with extreme workloads, it will be really helpful to add internal monitoring to the server code to track server performance.
+For example, in the future, it would be desirable to use [Prometheus](https://prometheus.io/) to the Kubeflow Pipelines servers.

-The internal peformance monitoring inside the servers is complementary to the performance measurement from the client side.
-When the example benchmark script measures the latencies from the client side, the resulting measurements depend on both the Kubeflow Pipelines deployment and the network transmission.
+The internal performance monitoring inside the servers is complementary to the performance measurement from the client side.
+When the example benchmark script measures the latencies from the client side, the resulting measurements depend on both the Kubeflow Pipelines instance and the network transmission.
 On the other hand, the internal monitoring focuses on the actual processing cost inside the server given certain requests.
-Therefore, having both the client side measurements and server side monitoring are useful in profiling accurately the peformance and scalibility of Kubeflow Pipelines.
+Therefore, having both the client side measurements and server side monitoring are useful in profiling accurately the performance and scalability of Kubeflow Pipelines.

 ## Contact

-If you run into any issues with the benchmark script and have any suggestions in profiling the peformance and scalibility of Kubeflow Pipelines, please [open an issue](https://github.com/kubeflow/pipelines/issues/new) with us.
+If you run into any issues with the benchmark script and have any suggestions in profiling the performance and scalability of Kubeflow Pipelines, please [open an issue](https://github.com/kubeflow/pipelines/issues/new) with us.